mickelson/attract/Readme.md

 1. Copy the contents of the "config" directory from the Attract-Mode source to the location that you will use as your Attract-Mode config directory.
-By default, this config directory is located in "$HOME/.attract" on Linux and Mac OS-X, and in the current working directory on Windows-based systems.
+By default, this config directory is located in "$HOME/.attract" on Linux and Mac OS X, and in the current working directory on Windows-based systems.

 2. Run Attract-Mode.
 If you are not using a default config directory